 1, then the corresponding MCS is supported by the STA on receive.

+If the frame eliciting the response was transmitted by a VHT STA, the Rx Supported MCS Set is determined from the Supported MCS Set field in the VHT Capabilities element and the

+supported MCS Set field in the HT Capabilities element most recently received from the STA.

 The CandidateMCSSet is determined using the following rules:

 — If the frame eliciting the response was an STBC frame and the Dual CTS Protection bit is equal to 1,